Problem of Apollonius: Intersection theory

 which is the homogenization of the usual equation of a circle in the affine plane.
 Therefore, studying circles in the above sense is nearly equivalent to studying circles in the conventional sense.
 The only difference is that the above sense permits degenerate circles which are the union of two lines.
 The non-degenerate circles are called smooth circles, while the degenerate ones are called singular circles.
 There are two types of singular circles.
 One is the union of the line at infinity Z = 0 with another line in the projective plane (possibly the line at infinity again), and the other is union of two lines in the projective plane, one through each of the two circular points.
 These are the limits of smooth circles as the radius r tends to +∞ and 0, respectively.
 In the latter case, no point on either of the two lines has real coordinates except for the origin [0 : 0 : 1].

 Let D be a fixed smooth circle.
 If C is any other circle, then, by the definition of a circle, C and D intersect at the circular points O_{+} and O_{−}.
 Because C and D are conics, Bézout's theorem implies C and D intersect in four points total, when those points are counted with the proper intersection multiplicity.
 That is, there are four points of intersection O_{+}, O_{−}, P, and Q, but some of these points might collide.
-Appolonius' problem is concerned with the situation where P = Q, meaning that the intersection multiplicity at that point is 2; if P is also equal to a circular point, this should be interpreted as the intersection multiplicity being 3.
+Appolonius's problem is concerned with the situation where P = Q, meaning that the intersection multiplicity at that point is 2; if P is also equal to a circular point, this should be interpreted as the intersection multiplicity being 3.